-Last night, Alexis Tsipras celebrated his second Greek parliamentary victory in less than a year.
+Last night, Greek Prime Minister Alexis Tsipras celebrated his second parliamentary victory in less than a year.
 With nearly all votes counted, his left-wing party, SYRIZA, had received a little less than 36 percent of ballots, while the right-leaning New Democracy came in second with roughly 28 percent.
-The third largest party in Greece remains the neo-Nazi organisation Golden Dawn, which swept up about 7 percent of votes.
+The third-largest party in Greece remains the neo-Nazi organization Golden Dawn, which swept up about 7 percent of votes.